OpenPhone: Mobile Agentic Foundation Models: Introduction

 In response to the aforementioned challenges, two immediate questions arise: \textbf{Question 1:} For task-specific GUI models, can their size be further reduced to become truly on-device models capable of running on smartphones, while maintaining acceptable performance levels on GUI tasks? \textbf{Question 2:} For proprietary general-purpose large models, which are indispensable as cloud-based models due to their powerful capabilities, can their usage costs be further reduced?

-To answer to the aforementioned questions, we introduce \model: a mobile agentic foundation models solution combining a lightweight device–cloud collaborative GUI agent framework and a 3B-parameter on-device GUI agent model.
+To answer to the aforementioned questions, we propose a lightweight device-cloud collaborative mobile GUI agent framework—\model.
 Specifically, for \textbf{Question 1}, based on a lightweight open-source MLLM (\textit{i.e.}, Qwen2.5-VL-3B), we employ a synthetic data generation pipeline and conduct two-stage training comprising supervised fine-tuning (SFT) and group relative policy optimization (GRPO), resulting in a compact yet powerful on-device GUI agent that achieves performance comparable to larger-scale models.
 Concurrently, we design an efficient long-reasoning GUI agent paradigm, which is capable of effectively processing historical operation information and endowing the agent with reasoning capabilities to further enhance its performance.

 For \textbf{Question 2}, we observe that advanced general-purpose large models exhibit performance overkill on many simple GUI tasks—tasks that even small on-device models can handle competently.
 Moreover, for tasks that small models cannot fully complete, they often fall short only by a narrow margin.
 To this end, we devise a device-cloud collaboration paradigm that leverages the cost-efficiency of on-device models while compensating for their performance limitations through the powerful capabilities of cloud-based models, thereby identifying a sweet spot between performance and overhead.
 Through the task complexity assessment and a dynamic orchestration policy, our framework enables real-time monitoring of task execution progress and dynamic switching between on-device and cloud models as needed.
 Our main contributions can be summarized as follows: